 One of the most vivid names comes from the Aztec (Mexica) people, who called psilocybin mushrooms teonanácatl — "flesh of the gods."
 According to 16th-century Spanish chroniclers like Bernardino de Sahagún, who documented Indigenous practices, these mushrooms were consumed during nighttime ceremonies, often with honey or chocolate, as part of religious festivals and healing rituals.
 Participants sought divinatory guidance, communication with deities, and deeper spiritual insight.

 Further south in the mountains of Oaxaca, Mexico, the Mazatec people have maintained a living tradition of sacred mushroom ceremonies known as veladas (all-night vigils).
-These structured rituals, led by experienced healers or curanderas, combine chanting, prayer, and the mushrooms to diagnose illness, provide spiritual counsel, and foster healing.
+These structured rituals, led by experienced healers or curanderas, combine chanting, prayer, and psilocybin sacred mushrooms to diagnose illness, provide spiritual counsel, and foster healing.
 The renowned Mazatec healer Maria Sabina became one of the most well-known figures in this tradition in the mid-20th century when she shared her veladas with outsiders, emphasizing that the mushrooms were "little saints" to be approached with humility and respect.

 Archaeological evidence, including ancient mushroom-shaped stone figurines from Maya-influenced regions, suggests these practices may date back thousands of years across various Mesoamerican groups, including the Mixtec and others.
 In all cases, the mushrooms were never casual — they were integrated into a framework of fasting, intention-setting, community support, and careful integration afterward.